Add Your Business/Event

 Sydney has exceptional beaches, many of which are among the ‘gayest’ Australia has to offer.
 The famous Bondi Beach has a large gay concentration in the north end.
-Obelisk Beach is a favorite of the gay and lesbian sun-lover.
-It is a secluded beach on Sydney’s north side of the Harbour, near affluent Mosman.
+Obelisk Beach is a favourite of the gay and lesbian sun-lovers.
+It is a secluded beach on the north side of the Harbour, near affluent Mosman.

 Sydney Kingsford Smith International Airport (SYD) is Australia’s busiest airport and the main gateway to Australia.

 Sydney Airport is 9 km from the city center.
 Transfer options include suburban train, local bus, shuttle bus, taxi or car rental.